jessewaites/eloquent_ruby_review/readme.md

 ===================

 I created this repo because I find that I learn better if I take notes while I study.
+I've always wanted to do this book from start to finish and have decided to go ahead and do it.
 When it comes to programming books, there are 2 options: Read it and hope you retain it, or work through the samples are you come across them.
 I chose the latter.
+You can pretty much just ignore this repo all together.
+Or not...
+Whatever floats your boat!

 ----------